yw0nam/anime_face_detection_tinaface/README.md

 This repositroy developed based on [TinaFace](https://arxiv.org/abs/2011.13183) and [vedadet](https://github.com/Media-Smart/vedadet).

-The model is trained by data from [anime-face-detector](https://github.com/qhgz2013/anime-face-detector)(Train 6000, validation 640) and [our custom pipeline](https://github.com/Mirai-Gadget-Lab/Anime-Face-Extract) for extract data from anime videos.
+The model is trained by data from [anime-face-detector](https://github.com/qhgz2013/anime-face-detector)(Train 6000, validation 640).
+We collect data using [our custom pipeline](https://github.com/Mirai-Gadget-Lab/Anime-Face-Extract) from anime videos.
 We extract the datas from follwoing animes.

 name | season |
 --- | --- |